Broccoli Mac and Cheese Recipe- A not so skinny version

 - 1/4 cup bread crumbs

-- While pasta is cooking prepare the cheese and milk mixture.
-In large pot on medium heat, add butter and onion.
-Cook onions till soft, then add flour.
+While pasta is cooking prepare the cheese and milk mixture.
+In large pot on medium heat, add butter/oil, onions and garlic.
+Cook until soft, then add flour.
 Stir flour quickly to combine the flour and onion rue mixture.
-Add milk and chicken broth.
+Add milk and broth/stock.

-- Allow mixture to come to a boil and sauce will thicken.
+Allow mixture to come to a boil and sauce will thicken.
 Remove from heat and add cheddar cheese and Parmesan cheese.
 Add salt and pepper to taste.